-The Regents, with the assistance of the Consultant, will select appropriate investment managers to manage Fund assets.
+The Regents, with the assistance of the RIA, will select appropriate investment managers to manage Fund assets.
 Investment managers must meet the following minimum criteria:

-- Be a bank, insurance company, investment management company, or investment adviser as defined by the Investment Advisers Act of 1940. - Provide historical quarterly performance numbers calculated on a timeweighted basis, based on a composite of all fully discretionary accounts of similar investment. - Provide detailed information on the history of the firm, key personnel, key clients, fee schedule, and support personnel. - Clearly articulate the investment strategy that will be followed and document that the strategy has been successfully adhered to over time. - Must have been continuously engaged as an investment manager for five (5) or more years. - Must have least Two Hundred Million dollars under management. - Assets that are to be placed in an investment management organization shall not exceed 20% of the organization's total asset under management. - Selected firms shall have no outstanding legal judgments or past judgments, which may reflect negatively upon the firm.
+- Be a bank, insurance company, investment management company, or investment adviser as defined by the Registered Investment Advisers Act of 1940. - Provide historical quarterly performance numbers calculated on a timeweighted basis, based on a composite of all fully discretionary accounts of similar investment. - Provide detailed information on the history of the firm, key personnel, key clients, fee schedule, and support personnel. - Clearly articulate the investment strategy that will be followed and document that the strategy has been successfully adhered to over time. - Must have been continuously engaged as an investment manager for five (5) or more years. - Must have least Two Hundred Million dollars under management.

+- Assets that are to be placed in an investment management organization shall not exceed 20% of the organization's total asset under management. - Selected firms shall have no outstanding legal judgments or past judgments, which may reflect negatively upon the firm.

 IX.
-SELECTION OF CONSULTANT
+SELECTION OF THE REGISTERED INVESTMENT ADVISOR

-The Regents will select an appropriate investment management consulting firm to assist in the prudent investment and monitoring of the Fund.
-The Consultant must meet the following minimum criteria:
+The Regents will select an appropriate, registered investment management consulting firm as a Registered Investment Advisor ("RIA") to assist in the prudent investment and monitoring of the Fund.
+The RIA selected will execute a written contract with the Regents.
+The RIA must meet the following minimum criteria:

-- The Consultant must be a Registered Investment Advisor (RIA) registered with the Securities Exchange Commission. - Consultants must be recognized as expert in investment management consulting, with an emphasis in institutional/endowment funds. - Consultant must be able to provide unbiased fiduciary and financial advice to the Fund.
-Consultant must be willing to acknowledge, in writing, its fiduciary capacity and liabilities associated with it. - Consultants must demonstrate experience in the breadth and depth of their professional staff.
-The specific individual providing advice to the Fund must provide evidence of specialized training in the field of Investment Management Consulting, such as the Certified Investment Management Analyst (CIMA) designation, or its equivalent. - The specific individual providing advice to the Fund shall not have any awards or judgments against him or her either by the Securities Exchange Commission (SEC) or the National Association of Securities Dealers (NASD). - Consultant must maintain its own independent investment manager database and have its own investment manager due diligency capabilities, as well as its own investment performance monitoring system to ensure quality and accuracy of data and which tasks should not have to be either subcontracted out or purchased from third party vendors.
+- The RIA must be a Registered Investment Advisor (RIA) registered with the Securities Exchange Commission. - RIA's must be recognized as expert in Investment Management Consulting, with an emphasis in institutional/endowment funds and must be able to provide unbiased fiduciary and financial advice. - RIA's must demonstrate experience in the breadth and depth of their professional staff.
+The specific individual providing advice to the Fund must provide evidence of specialized training in the field of Investment Management Consulting, such as the Certified Investment Management AnalystTM (CIMA®) designation, or its equivalent. - The specific individual providing advice to the Fund shall not have any awards or judgments against him or her either by the Securities Exchange Commission (SEC) or National Association of Securities Dealers (NASD). - RIA must maintain its own independent investment manager database and have its own investment manager due diligence capabilities, as well as its own investment performance monitoring system to ensure quality and accuracy of data and which tasks should not have to be either subcontracted out or purchased from third party vendors.